aashir023/Data-Science-and-Analytics-CEP-Project/Readme.md

 ## Blog post
 Link : https://medium.com/@aashirali619/predicting-taxi-fares-with-machine-learning-a-data-science-project-7005b381a173

-Please read my blog post on about this project where i have explained this project in detail.
+Please read my blog post on Medium about this project where i have explained this project in detail.

 ## Dependencies
 - Python (version X.X)
 - Libraries: pandas, numpy, matplotlib scikit-learn, streamlit

 ## Contributors
+- Aashir Ali
-- [Aashir Ali]
+- Ghansham Soomarani
-- [Ghansham Soomarani and Shahzad Haider]
+- Shahzad Haider

 ## Acknowledgments
 - Kaggle : From where i downloaded this dataset